wildfielded/samples-python/Task-API-SUR/README.md

 1. Required **Python** version 3.8 or later, with actual **pip** manager.
 2. Install **SQLite3** using the [Linux](https://linoxide.com/install-use-sqlite-linux)
 or [Windows](https://www.sqlitetutorial.net/download-install-sqlite/) manuals.
-3. Download the project files from the current directory of the repository to the local directory of the computer.
+3. Download the project files from the current repository directory to the local directory of the computer.
 4. To create the `sqlite/db.sqlite3` database file, enter the `sqlite` subdirectory, run **SQLite3**, and then enter the following meta-commands: